Current accounts: what to check

 Meanwhile the Halifax Reward account gives new customers £75 cash back just for switching.
 While M&S Bank are giving those who sign up to their Current Account a £185 gift card to spend in store.

 Don't be drawn in by just the rewards though.
 Account holders can easily lose out overall if one of the other features of the account isn't fully suitable.

 3. Account types

 Another question worth asking is 'will my application be accepted'?

-Some may require current account require holders to pay in a minimum amount each month, or make a minimum amount of transactions.
+Some banks may require current account holders to pay in a minimum amount each month, or make a minimum amount of transactions.